adriwankenobi/Chat/README.md

 Unit tests for API calls

-Broadcast messages to connected users on posting
+Add a listener service that handles connected users and broadcasts messages on posting